amob/amob.github.io/labresearch/index.md

 ---

-# New projects: dynamics of microbial ecology and evolution on hosts
+# New projects:

-The newly founded O'Brien lab is gearing up to work on two major themes.

-1. _The seasonal dynamics of host-associated microbiomes_
-We will be working with local study systems.
-A team of O'Brien lab UNH undergraduate students (Alex Trott, Ava Rose, and Ethan Morgan) is working to understand seasonal and watershed variation in microbiomes of the floating plant duckweed (_Lemna minor_) in ponds of Durham, New Hampshire.

-2. _Experimental evolution of plant-associated microbiomes_ We aim to develop and test theoretical predictions on microbiome selection practices - which are the most effective? repeatable?.
+1. _Experimental evolution of plant-associated microbiomes_ We aim to develop and test theoretical predictions on microbiome selection practices - which are the most effective? repeatable?.
-We will be selecting on disease resistance, or other agriculturally valuable traits.
+We select on duckweed growth rates in different conditions, or with different, synthetically combined, starting microbiomes (Emma Kinerson, Ciana Lazu).
+So far, we have found that starting microbiomes including microbes from very closely related (another duckweed) or very distantly related (a floating liverwort) improve responses to microbiome "breeding" in duckweeds.

+2._Duckweed green manures
+We have found (like others) that duckweed applied as a soil amendment can improve the growth of plants, and that duckweeds paired with microbes from farm ponds are very effective at removing phosphorus from pond water.
+This suggests that duckweeds could be great at recapturing runoff nutrients, reducing fertilizer loss and nutrient pollution.
+However, we have also found that cyanobacteria associated with duckweeds may transfer toxins into green manure materials, which is a safety concern.
+(Alyssa Daigle, Matthew Farbaniec).

+3. _The seasonal dynamics of host-associated microbiomes_
+Working with local duckweeds, we have so far found that microbes isolated from the summer improve duckweed growth the most, and that there is a weak signal of local adaptation between duckweeds and microbes only in the context of their local water (Alex Trott, Ava Rose, Emma Kinerson, and Ethan Morgan).
+We are in the midst of some sequencing work!

 # The novel stressors of global change and plant-microbe interactions